jurlaub/jubilant-fedora/AdvancedLaneFinding_Writeup_JoshuaUrlaub.md

 1. **obtainCalibrationPointsFromFile()** (ln 30 utils.py)
 2. **cameraCalibration()** (ln 63 utils.py)

 For this, I used the test calibration files provided for the project.
 Not all the provided images were valid.
 Essentailly, I learned that the cv2.findChessboardCorners really does fail if the inner & outer corners were not fully visible.
 Even trying to specify a subset of the corners is not valid.
-I generated the camera calibration and distortion coefficients and saved to a pickle file.
+I generated the camera calibration and distortion coefficients and saved to a file.
 This file is pulled into the Pipeline class when it is instantiated.

 Here is a example of a calibrated image: